Fill out this form to receive the workshop.

 About the facilitator

-For more details about Pink Pangea’s free writing workshop email Hello@pinkpangea.com.
+For more more information or questions about about Pink Pangea’s free online writing workshop email us at [email protected] We can’t wait to meet you.